-The Problem: Over 100 million marine animals are killed each year due to plastic debris in the ocean.
+The Problem: According to the National Oceanographic and Atmospheric Administration, plastic debris kills an estimated 100,000 marine mammals annually, as well as sea turtles, birds and fishes (Faris, J & K. Hart (1995) Seas of Debris: A summary of the Third International Conference on Marine Debris, Alaska Fisheries Science Centre, National Oceanographic and Atmospheric Administration).
 Currently, it is estimated that there are 100 million tons of plastic in oceans around the world.
 It is expected that another 60 billion pounds will be produced this year alone.
 In some areas, the buildup of plastics is estimated to span 5 million square miles.
 To put it into perspective, that is the equivalent of the area of the U.S. plus India.
 How does that much plastic get there?
 Eighty percent of the plastic debris comes from land.
 It washes out to sea from our beaches, streets and highways.
 It flows out through storm drains into streams and rivers.
 It flies away from landfills and into the stomachs of sea turtles everywhere.
 Most of the debris is recognizable.
 Plastic bags, bottles, balloons, degraded buoys, packaging materials and food wrappers all contribute to the debris.
 While large plastics are a substantial pollutant, over time these plastics will break down into smaller, more toxic pieces.
 Not only are these small plastics more easily ingested, but they also act as hosts for invasive species, carrying them to other regions of the ocean exponentially increasing the damages caused by plastics.
 In addition, certain plastic contains toxic additives that are distributed into the water and enter into the food chain.

 Many turtles, that have been killed by consuming debris, had plastic bags or fishing line in their stomachs, some as small as half of a fingernail.
 Sea turtles are especially susceptible to the effects of consuming marine debris due to their bodies' own structure.
 They have downward facing spines in their throats which prevent the possibility of regurgitation.
 The plastics get trapped in their stomach, which prevents them from properly swallowing food.
 Also, many sea turtle rehabilitation facilities commonly deal with "bubble butts," turtles that float as a result of trapped gas caused by harmful decomposition of marine debris inside a turtle's body.
 The gases cause the turtle to float, which leads to starvation or makes them an easy target for predators.